hamzapehlivan/StyleRes/README.md

 - [x] Release the inference code and demo.
 - [x] Add StyleClip's global directions
 - [x] Release Colab notebook.
-- [ ] Add GradCtrl edits
+- [x] Add GradCtrl edits
 - [ ] Release the evaluation code.

 ## Prerequisites
 - Linux
     - Tested on Ubuntu 18.04.
 - Can be run on CPU or Nvidia GPU.
     - At least for 4GB GPU memory required for the GPU execution.
+    - StyleGAN uses system wide installation of CUDA to compile custom C++ codes.
+We have tested the code with CUDA 10.1 and upwards.
 - [Anaconda](https://www.anaconda.com/) is recommended to install the dependencies.
 ## Installation
+- Install CUDA library (10.1 or upwards).
+One can follow NVIDIA Developer [website](https://developer.nvidia.com/cuda-downloads?target_os=Linux).
+Make sure that CUDA_HOME environment variable is set, as indicated in the post installation steps.
 - Clone this repository:
 ```
 git clone https://github.com/hamzapehlivan/StyleRes.git